 At PwC, we respect and value differences.
 When people from different backgrounds and with different points of view work together, we create the most value – for our clients, our people and society.
 Learn more

 PricewaterhouseCoopers (PwC) is an accounting company headquartered in the New York City, NY area with 5001 to 10000 employees.
-PricewaterhouseCoopers (PwC) has a 3.9-star InHerSight Score, based on 5,900 ratings from 395 current or former employees.
+PricewaterhouseCoopers (PwC) has a 3.9-star InHerSight Score, based on 6,217 ratings from 417 employees.
 53 employees have left comments about their experience working for the company on InHerSight.

 A career in Information Security, within Internal Firm Services, will provide you with the opportunity to develop and support our internal security technologies and services across the entire global and local PwC network.
 You’ll focus on being the forefront of designing, developing, and implementing information technology including hardware, software, and networks that enhances security of internal information and protect our firms intellectual assets.